siuwahzhong/Lora_OTAA_EndDevice_RaspberryPi/README.md

-Lora OTAA End Device for RaspberryPi and Dragino GPS HAT
+Lora OTAA End Device for RPI and Dragino GPS HAT
 ====================================================

 This Software is Lora OTAA Eed Device sample.